 - When small bubbles form on top and the sides of the pancake start to look dry and a bit golden (1-2 minutes), flip the pancake over with a thin spatula and cook for 30-60 more seconds.
 Flip the pancake onto a large plate and spread a pat of butter on top.
 You can either fold the pancake over or keep them all in a flat stack.

 - Repeat until batter is used and remember to rub the pan with butter each time before you pour the batter.

 - Serve warm and enjoy with the toppings of your choice.

 Sure, making perfect Blinis sound easier than it actually is and if you didn’t nail the recipe from the start, don’t worry, you are not alone.
 Even a lot of Russians are not natural blini makers themselves.
 But while it doesn’t take an experienced cook to make Russian crepes, it will definitely require some practice and these tips below should help you troubleshoot any problems you might face.

-– Using a heavy cast iron skillet or a good non-stick pan will prevent batter from sticking
+– Using a heavy cast-iron skillet or a good non-stick pan will prevent the batter from sticking

 – Using butter for cooking instead of oil adds to the taste, just make sure to rub the pan with butter every single time to prevent dryness and sticking to the pan